Resources for Undocumented Students in Higher Education

 This article was originally posted to the Generation Progress website.

-Below, we’ve highlighted a few scholarships for both undergraduate and graduate programs for which undocumented students are eligible.
-Many other organizations have resources–whether that be their own scholarship lists, info on how to navigate financial aid, or general tips and recommendations.
+Below, we’ve highlighted a few scholarships for both undergraduate and graduate programs which undocumented and DACA students are eligible to apply for.
+Many other organizations have resources to support these students:–whether that be their own scholarship lists, info on how to navigate financial aid, or general tips and recommendations.
 We’ve included an aggregation of those resources at the end of this post.
 If you have questions, or simply a resource to add, please contact Christian Smith at firstname.lastname@example.org.
 For the previous version of this page, please click here.

 Highlighted Undergraduate Scholarships and Programs

 Closes: February 28, 2019 at 11:59 PM PST (CLOSED)

 (The 2020-2021 Scholarship should open in November 2019)

 Closes: January 31, 2019 at 11:59 PM PST (CLOSED)